JavaScript Function Definitions

 Semicolons are used to separate executable JavaScript statements.

-Since a function declaration is not an executable statement, it is not common to end it with a semicolon.
+It is not common to end a function declaration with a semicolon.

 Function Expressions